nextflow-io/training/docs/nf_customize/4_execution.md

 ### `--outdir`

-The `--output` parameter is used to name the output directory where the results will be saved and takes a string as input.
+The `--output` parameter is used to name the output directory where the results will be saved.
+It takes a string as its input.

 ```bash
 --output results